pivotal/docs-tap/vscode-extension/getting-started.hbs.md

 ### <a id="catalog-info-yaml-file"></a> Create the `catalog-info.yaml` file

-The `catalog-info.yaml` file enables the workloads of this project to appear in [Tanzu Application Platform GUI](../tap-gui/about.hbs.md).
+`catalog-info.yaml` enables the workloads of this project to appear in [Tanzu Application Platform GUI](../tap-gui/about.hbs.md).

 Before beginning to write your `catalog-info.yaml` file, ensure that you: